jrehor/kcc/README.md

 It is not a stretch to say the typing discipline in k is a balancing act.
 It gets strict when it has to, but also agrees that implicit casts and type coersion have their strengths — especially when done right, which in k they are.

-Seeing is believing, but before we see some examples, the first thing you need to know about types in k is that they are divided into two broad classes: **vector types** and **atomic types**.
+Seeing is believing, but before we see the examples, the first thing you need to know about types in k is that they are divided into two broad classes: **vector types** and **atomic types**.
 That is, a vector with a single element, say, `42`, is not the same type as an atomic integer of the same value.
 Finally, since functions and other things in k are also assignable values, they have their place in type system too.
 Those are **special types** and we will not cover them here in detail.

 Here is a quick overview of k types and their symbolic names: